tvv-lippu-ja-maksujarjestelma-oy/waltti-apc/README.md

 ## Other repositories

-[waltti-apc-pilot-spec](https://github.com/tvv-lippu-ja-maksujarjestelma-oy/waltti-apc-pilot-spec) contains the technical specifications for the pilot partners, i.e. the vendors who create the onboard counting devices.

-[waltti-apc-deployment](https://github.com/tvv-lippu-ja-maksujarjestelma-oy/waltti-apc-deployment) provisions, configures and deploys the services for the Waltti APC backend.
+[http-pulsar-poller](https://github.com/tvv-lippu-ja-maksujarjestelma-oy/http-pulsar-poller) polls an HTTP endpoint, e.g. a GTFS Realtime API, and sends the data into Apache Pulsar.

 [mqtt-pulsar-forwarder](https://github.com/tvv-lippu-ja-maksujarjestelma-oy/mqtt-pulsar-forwarder) forwards messages from the MQTT broker to the Apache Pulsar cluster.

+[pulsar-topic-deduplicator](https://github.com/tvv-lippu-ja-maksujarjestelma-oy/pulsar-topic-deduplicator) forwards only the unique messages from Pulsar topics to another Pulsar topic.

+[waltti-apc-aggregation-test-data-generator](https://github.com/tvv-lippu-ja-maksujarjestelma-oy/waltti-apc-aggregation-test-data-generator) generates APC aggregation test data into Pulsar.

 [waltti-apc-analytics-db-schema-migrator](https://github.com/tvv-lippu-ja-maksujarjestelma-oy/waltti-apc-analytics-db-schema-migrator) creates and maintains the Waltti APC analytics database schema.

-[waltti-apc-aggregation-test-data-generator](https://github.com/tvv-lippu-ja-maksujarjestelma-oy/waltti-apc-aggregation-test-data-generator) generates APC aggregation test data into Pulsar.

 [waltti-apc-analytics-db-sink](https://github.com/tvv-lippu-ja-maksujarjestelma-oy/waltti-apc-analytics-db-sink) forwards aggregated APC data into the analytics database.

 [waltti-apc-anonymization-plan](https://github.com/tvv-lippu-ja-maksujarjestelma-oy/waltti-apc-anonymization-plan) describes the anonymization approach to be used for the GTFS Realtime API.

+[waltti-apc-deployment](https://github.com/tvv-lippu-ja-maksujarjestelma-oy/waltti-apc-deployment) provisions, configures and deploys the services for the Waltti APC backend.

+[waltti-apc-journey-matcher](https://github.com/tvv-lippu-ja-maksujarjestelma-oy/waltti-apc-journey-matcher) matches APC messages from the vehicles with GTFS Realtime messages to augment the APC messages with vehicle journey metadata.

+[waltti-apc-pilot-spec](https://github.com/tvv-lippu-ja-maksujarjestelma-oy/waltti-apc-pilot-spec) contains the technical specifications for the pilot partners, i.e. the vendors who create the onboard counting devices.